Masters

 Work Experience

 Applicants should have a letter of employment from the district with a specific paraprofessional-related job title.
+Applicants must have a copy of their current paraprofessional license from the State Board of Education (ISBE).

 Statement of Purpose Details